Mathesu-veLi/DualMotor/README.md

 A high-level wrapper for controlling dual motor systems like robotic cars.
 Built on top of the Motor library.

 ## 📦 Installation
-1. Ensure you have the base `Motor.h` library installed
-2. ⬇️ Download `DualMotor.h` and `DualMotor.cpp`
+2. ⬇️ Download the DualMotors.zip in the releases
-3. 📂 Place in your Arduino libraries folder
+3. 📂 Extract in your Arduino libraries folder
 4. ➕ Include in your sketch:
 ```cpp
 #include <DualMotor.h>